heckj/swift-collections-benchmark/Documentation/01 Getting Started.md

 }
 ```

-I can easily confirm that this will be faster by simply re-running the benchmarks.
+I can easily confirm that this will be faster by re-running the benchmarks.
 I'm careful to use a new output file, though -- I don't want the new results to get mixed in with the old:

 ```shellsession
 $ swift run -c release kalimba-benchmark run --cycles 3 results-deque